Updated August 30, 2023

 Start by searching general crowdfunding Facebook groups.
 Next, take a look at Facebook groups, Discord, and Reddit to find communities related to your niche.
 Find the places where people are having conversations about the types of products that you are creating.
 Engage with them, share your opinions, and start building relationships.
 These could be some of the people who end up pledging to your campaign.

-As you spend more time in these places, you’ll find opportunities to either share a link to your landing page or ask people if they’d be interested in signing up for your list.
+As you spend more time in these places, you’ll find opportunities to either share a link to your teaser page or ask people if they’d be interested in signing up for your list.
 You don’t want to lead with a “subscribe to my email list” request.
 But there will be times when it makes sense to drop a link into the conversation.

 Some groups encourage members to share their crowdfunding projects.
 However, other groups specifically ask users not to do this.
 So, make sure that this type of promotion isn’t against the community rules.